Multi-CAST/mcveraa/cldf/README.md

 `graid` | list of `string` (separated by `	`) | A morphosyntactic annotation unit with the GRAID scheme (Grammatical relations and animacy in discourse, Haig & Schnell 2014) or ## as clause boundary marker.
 `add_orthography` | `string` | The object language text in another orthographical system; in Mandarin or Japanese, for instance, this tier contains the text in its original orthography (hanzi, or kanji and kana) while the utterance tier is a transliteration of the text (pinyin, or romaji).
 [Text_ID](http://cldf.clld.org/v1.0/terms.rdf#contributionReference) | `string` | References [texts.csv::ID](#table-textscsv)
+`isnref` | list of `string` (separated by `	`) | The information status of referents with the ISNRef scheme (Information status of new referents, Schiborr et al. 2018: 15), an adaptation of the RefLex scheme (Riester & Baumann 2017). ∅ is used to signal no INNRef annotation.
+`refind` | list of `string` (separated by `	`) | Referent identification with the RefIND scheme (Referent indexing in natural-language discourse, Schiborr et al. 2018). ∅ is used to signal no referent information.
+`refindFK` | list of `string` (separated by `	`) | A duplicate refind column is provided, to enable checking referential integrity (via this list-valued foreign key) while still allowing uniform access to the annotation tiers in CLDF SQL.
+(While the refind column will be converted to a TEXT column in CLDF SQL, this column will be replaced by an association table.)<br>References [referents.csv::refind](#table-referentscsv)

 ## <a name="table-textscsv"></a>Table [texts.csv](./texts.csv)